mozilla/mozillians/docs/installation-virtualenv.rst

 .. note::

    Installing Mozillians might be daunting.
 Ask for help in
    #commtools on irc.mozilla.org.
-Ping `giorgos`, he will be happy to
+Ping `giorgos`, `sancus` or `hoosteeno`,
-   help.
+   they will be happy to help.

-**Prerequisites:** You 'll need python, virtualenv and pip.
+**Prerequisites:** You 'll need python 2, virtualenv and pip.
+You will probably also want a \*nix box; Mozillians.org is tricky to install on Windows.

 When you want to start contributing...